Argonne to support new AI for science projects as part of the National AI Research Resource Pilot

 Three projects will use the ALCF AI Testbed as part of the first round of awards from the NAIRR Pilot.
 (Image: Argonne National Laboratory)

-Researchers will use the ALCF AI Testbed to enhance climate impact studies, develop methods to speed up large-scale scientific simulations and advance the use of trustworthy AI for science.
+Researchers will use the ALCF AI Testbed to build AI surrogate models for large-scale simulations, develop tools for climate research, and advance the use of trustworthy AI for science

 The U.S. Department of Energy’s (DOE) Argonne National Laboratory will support three innovative artificial intelligence (AI)-driven science projects as part of the first round of awards from the National Artificial Intelligence Research Resource (NAIRR) Pilot.